Head of House - Mr R Watson

 Students are appointed to senior positions of importance within the House.
 This year we have a tremendous array of hardworking and diligent individuals who will be representing their House with distinction.

-Lyra's prefects are Year 11 students who lead by example.
-They work alongside Mr Watson and their tutors to ensure the welfare of those in their form group.
-The Lyra Prefects for 2018/2019:
+Lyra's prefects are senior Year 11 students who work alongside Mr Watson and their tutors to ensure the welfare of those in their form group.
+The Lyra Prefects for 2019/2020 are:

 Lyra House Prefects:

-These two students are the most senior students in Lyra and will work to maintain the overall success of the House, and towards constantly improving things for each and every student.
-The Lyra House Prefects for 2018/2019 are:
+These students are the most senior students in Lyra and will work to maintain the overall success of the House, and towards constantly improving things for each and every student.
+They lead by example.
+As a result of a pastoral restructure, we have two additional House Prefects for the forthcoming academic year.
+The Lyra House Prefects for 2019/2020 are:

 Throughout the year Lyra students have taken part in all Interhouse competitions and events.
 This year there were more students than ever participating, particularly in Sports Day.
 Students should be congratulated for their efforts shown throughout the year in both the subject and sporting competitions.
 Everyone involved in Lyra will work hard to encourage even more to participate in these enjoyable events throughout the year.

-As the interest and enthusiasm for the forthcoming competitions continues to grow, we are sure to succeed in many more areas during the coming years.
+As the interest and enthusiasm https://www.tollbaracademy.co.uk/tollbar/media/images/lyra-3.jpgfor the forthcoming competitions continues to grow, we are sure to succeed in many more areas during the coming years.

 This year's two talented sporting students who organise and manage the teams involved in the Interhouse competitions are: